google/open-location-code/README.md

 The subdirectories contain sample implementations and tests for different languages.
 Each implementation provides the following functions:

-Test an code to see if it is a valid sequence;
+ * Test an code to see if it is a valid sequence

-Test an code to see if it is a valid full code.
-Not all valid sequences are valid full codes;
+ * Test an code to see if it is a valid full code.
+Not all valid sequences are valid full codes

-Encode a latitude and longitude to a standard accuracy (14 meter by 14 meter) code;
+ * Encode a latitude and longitude to a standard accuracy (14 meter by 14 meter) code

-Encode a latitude and longitude to any length code;
+ * Encode a latitude and longitude to any length code

-Decode a code to it's coordinates - low, high and center;
+ * Decode a code to it's coordinates - low, high and center

-Shorten a full code relative to a location;
+ * Shorten a full code relative to a location

-Extend a short code relative to a location.
+ * Extend a short code relative to a location.